Jmkernes/Shakespeare-Translator/README.md

 2) Generative translation.
 This uses a temperature parameter to sample possible translations.
 It may not be as accurate, but certainly more fun to give the model some freedom.
 We also implement a basic Minimum Bayes Risk inference on these translations to try to pick the "best" translation.

-The stucture of this repository is as follows:
+The structure of this repository is as follows:

 * **Web_scraping/**
     There is no English->Shakespeare dataset, so I had to create one.
 That's the goal of this folder.